Commencement FAQs

 Graduates expecting international guests at their ceremony can request the appropriate documentation needed to secure visas through the Office of International Student Services.
 To do so, email iss@widener.edu with answers to the following questions:

-A copy of each ceremony live stream will be available to view on the university’s YouTube page within two weeks after commencement.
+A copy of each ceremony live stream will be available to view on the university’s YouTube page within 2 weeks after commencement.
+(Graduates/families are not permitted to hire their own professional videographers for the ceremony.)

 In most cases, ceremonies will take place rain or shine; graduates and guests are asked to dress accordingly.
 In the event of severe inclement weather that could impact the safety of all involved, plans will be adjusted.